AliceO2Group/QualityControl/doc/Advanced.md

 The solution depends on the strategy to adopt to display the object.

 1. The custom class has multiple inheritance and one of them is a standard ROOT object which the QCG can display (e.g. a histogram).
-In such case, add a member `mTreatMeAs` to your custom class and set it to the name of the class that should be used to interpret and display the data :
+In such case, add a member `mTreatMeAs` to your custom class and set it to the name of the class that should be used to interpret and display the data.
+There is an example in the Example module :
 ```c++
   std::string mTreatMeAs = "TH2F"; // the name of the class this object should be considered as when drawing in QCG.
 ```